 4. Keep track.
 Create a simple system for recording and accessing contact information from all the business cards you collect.
 It could be as simple as a spreadsheet, or as sophisticated as client relationship management (CRM) software.
 But make sure you don’t mistake a sophisticated system for a system that’s easy to use.
 They are often not the same thing.
 Let Sally Schmidt tell you “The Best Way to Organize Your Contacts.”

 5. Get out of the office!
-Commit to have lunch or coffee (or a squash game or a short walk) once a week with someone who could hire you or introduce you to someone who could hire you.
+Commit to having lunch or coffee (or a squash game or a short walk) once a week with someone who could hire you or introduce you to someone who could hire you.
 While you’re thinking about it, pick up your phone now and set up the first four lunches to put on your calendar.
 Don’t know who to invite?
 Use the system you created in no. 4, or let Kristina Jaramillo show you how to use LinkedIn to identify candidates.
 Nervous?
 Get some help making small talk from Debra Fine.
 Mike O’Horo has good advice on how to initiate the business conversation that can come right after exchanging those innocuous niceties.
 Too busy to get out of the office?
 Open up some time by doing a better job of managing your work with Otto Sorts’ project management tips.

 Bonus: Download Attorney at Work’s 54-page runaway hit, Really Good Marketing Ideas (20,000 readers can’t be wrong).